pawelgrzybek/pawelgrzybek.com/content/posts/2025-03-31-top-picks-2025-march/index.md

 ### [TypeScript types can run DOOM](https://youtu.be/0mCsluv5FXA)

 This is one of the wildest things I have seen in a while.
 Using nothing but the TypeScript type system, this genius rebuilt a fully functional and interactive DOOM game.
 The engineering effort put into this project is insane.
-The scale of the resulting types in comparison to an ordinary web application, Node.js type definitions really helps to convey the effort that went into it.
+The scale of the resulting types in comparison to an ordinary web application and Node.js type definitions really helps to visualise the effort that went into it.
 Absolutely impressive!

 ### [React Libraries for 2025](https://www.robinwieruch.de/react-libraries/)

-Robin Wieruch published a number of great React-related resources in the past, and this one is just another one to add on the pile.
+Robin Wieruch published a number of great React-related resources in the past, and this one is just another one to add to the pile.
 A comprehensive list of React solutions related to state management, styling, data management, authentication, payments, component libraries, and others.
 Very up to date and all in a single place.

 ### [Don’t Use Fake Bold or Italic in Social Media](https://adrianroselli.com/2025/03/dont-use-fake-bold-or-italic-in-social-media.html)